Victoria Lidiard

-Victoria Lidiard (23 December 1889 – 3 October 1992) was a British social activist, optician and Christian author, reputed to be the longest surviving suffragette in the UK.
+Victoria Lidiard (23 December 1889 – 3 October 1992) was an English social activist, optician and Christian author, reputed to be the longest surviving suffragette in the UK.
 Lidiard campaigned for animal welfare, vegetarianism and the ordination of women.

 Biography

 Victoria Simmons was born on 23 December 1889 in Clifton, Bristol, part of a large family of 13 children.
 She was educated in a local Dame school, leaving at aged 14 to work in a photographic studio, whilst studying bookkeeping and shorthand in the evenings.

-With her mother and other of her sisters, and against her father's wishes, she joined the Women's Social and Political Union (WPSU) in 1907 after hearing Annie Kenney, WPSU's West of England organiser, speak.
-Simmons became a local activist, speaking on her own account, notably at Bristol Docks; selling Votes for Women, the WPSU newspaper; and engaging in mild protest - chalking slogans around Clifton; and disrupting political meetings.
+With her mother and other of her sisters, and against her father's wishes, she joined the Women's Social and Political Union (WSPU) in 1907 after hearing Annie Kenney, WSPU's West of England organiser, speak.
+Simmons became a local activist, speaking on her own account, notably at Bristol Docks; selling Votes for Women, the WSPU newspaper; and engaging in mild protest - chalking slogans around Clifton; and disrupting political meetings.

-Although initially unwilling to engage in more militant activities of the sort advocated by Emmeline Pankhurst and WPSU starting in 1908, she joined in a WPSU actions, possibly including a 1 March 1908 window-breaking protest in central London's shopping area - Regent Street, Piccadilly, the Strand, Oxford Street and Bond Street; but certainly in a 4 March 1912 to break windows in Whitehall, where she was arrested for smashing a War Office window.
+Although initially unwilling to engage in more militant activities of the sort advocated by Emmeline Pankhurst and WSPU starting in 1908, she joined in a WSPU actions, possibly including a 1 March 1908 window-breaking protest in central London's shopping area - Regent Street, Piccadilly, the Strand, Oxford Street and Bond Street; but certainly in a 4 March 1912 to break windows in Whitehall, where she was arrested for smashing a War Office window.
 Tried and convicted, she received a 2-month sentence in Holloway Prison.

-During World War I, WPSU entered into a moratorium on protest.
+During World War I, WSPU entered into a moratorium on protest.
 Lidiard and a sister spent the war in Kensington managing a guest-house, Lidiard undertaking weekend munitions work at Battersea Power Station assembling anti-aircraft shells.
 She married in 1918 Alexander Lidiard, then serving as major with the 3rd Manchester Rifles battalion, and who was an active member of the Men's League for Women's Suffrage.
 She trained as an optician after the war and with her husband operated optician practices in Maidenhead and High Wycombe.

 As one of the longest surviving Suffragettes, she was interviewed towards the end of her life by the BBC.
+She was also interviewed by Brian Harrison, in March 1976, as part of the Suffrage Interviews project, titled Oral evidence on the suffragette and suffragist movements: the Brian Harrison interviews.
+Lidiard talked to Harrison about her family background, her involvement in the suffrage movement, her time in Holloway Prison, and her work as an optician.

 Her life is marked by a blue plaque in Hove.